Marry Me Peach Cobbler: Old Fashioned Peach Cobbler From Scratch

 What’s Great About This Recipe

-My mother use to make the best peach cobbler and what I love most about her recipe is she always used fresh peaches.
-The combination of the spices, freshly cut peaches and her buttery biscuit crust, yep you heard me, mades the cobbler taste just right for me.
+My mother made the best peach cobbler and what I love most about her recipe is she always used fresh peaches.
+For me, the combination of the spices, freshly cut peaches and her buttery homemade biscuit crust, yep you heard me, made the cobbler taste just right.

-What sets this peach cobbler apart is what I loved so much about my mom’s cobbler, its fresh, juicy peaches paired with a golden, buttery crust.
-The filling is rich and flavorful with just the right balance of sweetness and spice, while the topping is rustic, slightly crisp on the edges, and soft in the center.
-It’s perfect for a Soul Food Sunday dinners and will bring back a childhood memory for anyone who grew up with a Southern cook.
+The filling is rich and flavorful with just the right balance of sweetness, while the topping is rustic, crisp on the edges, and soft in the center.
+It’s perfect for Soul Food Sunday dinners and will bring back a nostalgic childhood memory for anyone who grew up with a Southern cook.

-So in a nutshell, Here’s why we absolutely love this peach cobbler:
+So in a nutshell, Here’s why you will absolutely love this peach cobbler:

 • Made with fresh ingredients.
 Fresh peaches, when in season are the best for making cobbler.